PhD Position in Computer Science Focused on SAT Solving

 KTH Royal Institute of Technology in Stockholm has grown to become one of Europe's leading technical and engineering universities, as well as a key centre of intellectual talent and innovation.
-We are Sweden's largest technical research and learning institution and home to students, researchers and faculty from around the world.
-Our research and education covers a wide area including natural sciences and all branches of engineering, as well as in architecture, industrial management, urban planning, history and philosophy.
+We are the largest technical research and learning institution in Sweden and are home to students, researchers and faculty from all over the world.
+Our research and education covers a wide range of fields including natural sciences and all branches of engineering, as well as architecture, industrial management, urban planning, history and philosophy.

 Form of employment:

-Applications are submitted via the KTH recruitment system at kth.mynetworkglobal.com/en/what:login/jobID:180437/type:job/where:4/apply:1.
-Note that applicants are responsible that applications are complete as per the instructions below.
+Applications are submitted via the KTH recruitment system at kth.mynetworkglobal.com/en/what:login/jobID:228419/type:job/where:4/apply:1/.
+Note that applicants are responsible for that applications are complete as per the instructions below.
 Complete applications must be received by KTH by midnight CET at the date of the application deadline.

 The application should include the following documents:

 Please observe that all the documents above should be in English (or for official documents possibly in Swedish).